-I currently offer workshops and practice groups as an introduction to the Hakomi method.
-The Hakomi method uses mindfulness, which I often see as more of a solitary practice, and we are exploring how we can use this relationally,
+I currently offer workshops and practice groups as an introduction to Hakomi.
+This practice uses mindfulness, which can sometimes be seen as more of a solitary practice, and in this context, we are exploring how we can use this relationally.

 The focus of the experiential workshops is to learn how to create, sustain and deepen a compassionate state of mind, and to practice this while relating to others and ourselves, discovering how to look for what is nourishing, rather than what is wrong.
 We do this through a series of exercises that encourage this assisted self study, based on the Hakomi method.
 The aim is develop our capacity for mindful self reflection and deepen our self awareness.